namantam1/x86-assembly/README.md

 # Introduction

-This repository provides the assembly programs I wrote while studying assembly programming from many different sources, including the book _"Programming from the Ground Up"_ by _Jonathan Bartlell_.
+This repository contains the assembly programs I implemented while studying assembly programming from many different sources, including the book _"Programming from the Ground Up"_ by _Jonathan Bartlell_.

 This book is highly recommended if you want to understand how a computer runs programs, how memory is allocated, and how data moves back and forth between RAM and the CPU (registers) to do calculations and save results.
 Additionally, you'll gain a thorough grasp of how high-level programs like C/C++ compile down to machine code which computers can understand and execute.

-These assembly programs in this repository are 32-bit and 63-bit programs for an **x86 processor** and Linux operating system with **AT&T** syntax which can be compiled using _GNU/GCC compiler_.
+These assembly programs in this repository are 32-bit and 64-bit programs for an **x86 processor** and Linux operating system with **AT&T** syntax which can be compiled using _GNU/GCC compiler_.

 > 👉 **Important❗** As I am new to assembly programming, the information provided in this repository might not be entirely accurate or error-free, despite my best efforts to prevent them.
 The knowledge contained in this repository is the result of information I've learned from a variety of sources.
 >
 > Your comments are very appreciated if you discover any incorrect information.
 For it, you may create a PR.
-For further information, see the guidelines for your contributions.
+For further information, see the [contribution guidelines](./CONTRIBUTING.md) for your contributions.
 >
-> 👉 The reader is assumed to have a fundamental understanding of C/C++ or at least any other programming language in order to follow this assembly programming lesson.
+> 👉 The reader is assumed to have a fundamental understanding of C/C++ in order to follow this assembly programming lesson.
 You can relate to the idea discussed in this guide more if you are proficient in C/C++.
-To comprehend the notion in the upcoming context, we will use the C programming language as a guide.
+To comprehend the notion in the upcoming context, we will use the C programming language as base language.
 >
-> 👉 The programs in this repository can be executed using GCC compiler on Linux, Mac (not tested), Windows(by installing WSL).
+> 👉 The programs in this repository can be executed using GCC compiler on Linux and Windows(by installing WSL).

 # ✨Some Basics✨ (Very Very Important)